High BMI and Health Outcomes

-And when you’re thinking of plastic surgery, one of the things that your cosmetic surgeon monitors is your body mass index.
-After all, the higher your BMI is, the more complications you become at risk for.
+When you’re thinking of plastic surgery, your cosmetic surgeon will monitor your body mass index.
+The higher your BMI, the more complications you may have.

 4 High BMI Risks to Your Health

-Generally, people who are overweight or obese have a high risk of getting type 2 diabetes.
+Generally, people with obesity have a high risk of type 2 diabetes.

-In type 2 diabetes, your body is unable to produce enough insulin to maintain normal glucose levels.
-If uncontrolled, this can eventually lead to a variety of diseases, such as nerve damage, kidney disease, eye damage, and delayed wound healing.
+If you have type 2 diabetes, your body is unable to produce enough insulin to maintain normal glucose levels.
+Left uncontrolled, this can eventually lead to a variety of chronic diseases, including nerve damage, kidney disease, eye damage, and delayed wound healing.

-Studies show that kidney, breast, colon, esophagus, and endometrial cancers are significantly related to obesity.
+Obesity increases your risk for many types of cancers.
+Studies show that kidney, breast, colon, esophagus, pancreatic, ovarian, and endometrial cancers are linked closely to obesity.

-An overweight or obese person is more likely to face cardiovascular diseases or stroke.
+If you have excessive fat, are overweight, or obese, you are more likely to face cardiovascular diseases or stroke.

-When you pile on extra weight, your chances of developing high blood pressure also increases, predisposing you to these fatal medical conditions.
+When you have a lot of excess body fat, your chances of developing high blood pressure increase, predisposing you to these fatal medical conditions.

-It may not be as alarming as the previous three medical conditions, but sleep apnea is a cause of concern that should be taken seriously.
+It may not be as alarming as the previous three medical conditions, but sleep apnea is another cause of concern that should be taken seriously.

-When a person has sleep apnea, his quality of sleep is compromised.
-His breathing may stop during sleep.
-At the same time, it can also increase one’s risk of stroke and heart disease.
+With sleep apnea, your quality of sleep is compromised.
+Your breathing might stop as you fall asleep.
+Sleep apnea can also increase your risk of stroke and heart disease.

 Nick Masri MD, one of Miami's top board-certified plastic surgeons.

-With over 20 years of experience operating on post-bariatric and massive weight loss patients, Dr. Masri can offer cosmetic surgery to those who may have been turned down by other surgeons due to their high BMI – giving them a chance to achieve their dream body, while reducing high BMI risks.
+With over 20 years of experience operating on obese patients and patients who have experienced a massive weight loss, Dr. Masri can offer cosmetic surgery to those who may have been turned down by other surgeons due to their high BMI – giving them a chance to lose weight, achieve their dream body, treat obesity, and reduce greater risks for chronic diseases.

 The Relationship Between Obesity and High BMI Risks

-Obesity is a global concern.
-According to the World Health Organization, around 400 million adults all over the world are considered obese.
+The prevalence of obesity is a global concern, not just in the United States.
+According to the World Health Organization, around 400 million adults are considered obese.

-To measure obesity, you can utilize the body mass index as a quick way to know your body fat status.
+To measure obesity, the body mass index is a quick way to know your body fat status.

 - Underweight: less than 18.5